NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Teacher.md

 Choose two attribute boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free attribute boost.

 You're trained in your choice of either the Performance or Society skill, as well as the Academia Lore skill.
-You gain the [[Feats/Experienced Professional|Experienced Professional]] skill feat.
+You gain the [[Experienced Professional|Experienced Professional]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*